 Location: Newcastle upon Tyne, U.K.

-Steve Hare is the Chief Executive Officer of Sage, a global leader delivering cloud technology and support to help businesses to manage their finances, operations, and people.
-Sage is a formidable competitor in the software industry – particularly when it comes to small and medium-sized businesses and boasts $2 billion in annual revenue.
-Hare was appointed CEO for the momentum, clarity, focus, and prioritization he has brought to the company, and he believes that putting customers, people, innovation at the heart of the company’s strategy will allow for the organization’s continued success.
+Steve Hare is the Chief Executive Officer of Sage, a global leader delivering cloud technology and support to help businesses manage finances, operations, and people.
+Sage is a formidable competitor in the software industry, particularly for small and medium-sized businesses, and boasts over $2 billion in annual revenue.
+Hare was appointed CEO for the momentum, clarity, focus, and prioritization he has brought to the company, and he believes that putting customers, people, and innovation at the heart of the company’s strategy will allow for the organization’s continued success.

 Hare knows the organization well and is no stranger to instituting transformational growth practices for corporations.
-He joined the company in 2014 as its chief financial officer, having previously served as operating partner and co-head of the Portfolio Support Group at private equity giant Apax Partners, which he had joined in 2009.
+He joined the company in 2014 as its CFO, having previously served as operating partner and co-head of the Portfolio Support Group at private equity giant Apax Partners, which he had joined in 2009.
 Earlier in his career, Hare led the finance function for three listed U.K. companies, culminating in his role as CFO for Invensys, the global technology-related business.
-He got his professional start as a Chartered Accountant with Ernst & Whinney in 1985.
+He got his professional start as a chartered accountant with Ernst & Whinney in 1985.
 Hare holds a Bachelor of Commerce degree from Liverpool University.

 3. Dieter Schlosser, SoftwareONE